Kamushek13/alem/README.md

-# tasks in first two weeks at alem school
+# tasks in first two weeks at alem school pool